A life-altering experience

 I would never say there is one way to have a wonderful birth.
 What’s ideal to one woman might sound terrible to the next.
 (And of course, there are always the unforeseen medical issues and emergencies that none of us count on.)
 But with some time and research and thought, you can give yourself and your baby a better chance of having a beautiful birth experience for you both.

-An unplanned c-section
+An unplanned cesarean birth (c-section)

 I’ll be the first to admit that birth doesn’t always go according to plans.